Open-Sn/opensn/doc/theory/iterative.rst

        \text{Update the eigenvalue:}         & k^{\text{(o+1)}}_\text{eff} =  k^{\text{(o)}}_\text{eff}\frac{\|S_f^{\text{(o+1)}}\|}{\|S_f^{\text{(o)}}\|}
    \end{cases}

-where o denotes the outer Power Iteration index (also known as the outer iteration index).
+where :math:`o` denotes the outer Power Iteration index (also known as the outer iteration index).
 At each PI, a fixed source problem has to be solved.
 This fixed-source problem also requires inner iterations (within-group Source Iterations, possibly thermal iterations, as well as accelerations